fullstackreact/30-days-of-react/day-03/post.md

 ```
 We added lorem ipsum text as an example.

 You can invoke custom React components by their name.
-JSX is great because it allows us to compose React components and elements to build interfaces the same way we build layouts in HTML.
+JSX is great because it allows us to compose elements and components the same way we build layouts in HTML.

 Let's say our journal has three entries: